denuff/management_server/README.md

 # management_server
-from Charles Wetherell's book Etudes from programmers
+example from Charles Wetherell's book Etudes for programmers